 Lady in White is available on Blu-ray now.

-Frankie (Lukas Haas) comes from a loving Italian-American family.
-He is intelligent, curious and full of imagination, his love of writing shining through at school.
+Frankie (Lukas Haas) comes from a loving Italian-American family; he is intelligent, curious and full of imagination, with his love of writing shining at school.
 But, as the final day of school before Halloween draws near, Frankie finds himself the victim of a nasty school-yard prank as he is locked in the school cloakroom.
 Alone and scared as the school shuts down for the night, Frankie falls asleep on top of a storage unit.
-When he finally wakes, a ghostly figure stands before him, a young girl around his age.
+But when he finally wakes, a ghostly figure stands before him, a young girl around his age.
 As Frankie watches in fear, the girl talks to a hidden figure, first with joyful laughter and then with terror as the hands of the figure wrap around her neck.
 She cries, struggles, and kicks, but each action cannot stop the life from leaving her body.

 (1988) MGM / New Century Vista (Jason Presson and Lukas Haas)

 Unsure of what has just happened, Frankie sits silently in shock until a man enters the cloakroom dressed head to toe in black.
 But, this is no ghost; this is a real, flesh and blood figure.
 Frankie tries to remain silent as the man searches a small heating grate on the floor.
 But as a rat scuttles over Frankie’s foot, the man is alerted to his presence, and Frankie finds his life threatened as the man’s big hands wrap around his slender throat.
 As Frankie drifts toward death, he is rescued by an unseen, ghostly force – waking from his ordeal to find his father and the local police at his side.
 But, can the young boy solve the mystery of the ghostly girl’s murder?
 And who was the man who nearly ended his life?
 But, even more perplexing, what is the link to the local legend of the ghostly Lady in White?